luciotato/LiteScript/devel/source-v0.8/Grammar.lite.md

             .adjectives.push 'export','default'

         if .hasAdjective('export') and .hasAdjective('default')
-            if moduleNode.exportDefault, .throwError "only one 'export default' can be defined" moduleNode.exportDefault = .specific
+            if moduleNode.exportDefault, .throwError "only one 'export default' per module can be defined" moduleNode.exportDefault = .specific